 What types of Disputes Arise Between HOA’s and Homeowners?

 Disputes can arise when a homeowner fails to pay its HOA dues or when a homeowner attempts to do something that is in violation of the rules of the community.
 For example, the homeowner may build a shed without obtaining proper approval or paint the home an unapproved color.
 Generally, the homeowner will first receive notice of the violation via letter and in some cases the HOA may bring suit to enforce the rules of the community.
-Finally, a homeowner may chose to bring suit against the HOA if he or she feels the HOA is not fulfilling its duties under the CC&R or Bylaws.
+Finally, a homeowner may choose to bring suit against the HOA if he or she feels the HOA is not fulfilling its duties under the CC&R or Bylaws.

 If you are involved in an HOA dispute, either as a homeowner or association, the knowledge of an experienced real estate attorney can help you to obtain the best and faster resolution to your issues.
 Real estate attorneys who have experience working with HOA disputes will be able to quickly read the governing documents for your community and provide you with guidance on the best course of action to move forward.